chmouel/gosmee/README.md

 ## Description

 Replay message from <https://smee.io/> to a target service.
-Allowing you to easily expose some local developement server to the internet for your webhook
+Allowing you to easily expose a local dev service to the internet to be consumed by webhooks.

 ## Screenshot